SiliconLabs/wiseconnect/examples/snippets/ble/ble_multiconnection_gatt_test/readme.md

 6. Observe that the connection is established between the desired device and Silicon Labs device.

-7. When the connection is established with the remote device, the Silicon Labs device fetch the GATT profiles and characteristics and also prints the same on the serial teriminal.
+7. When the connection is established with the remote device, the Silicon Labs device fetch the GATT profiles and characteristics and also prints the same on the serial terminal.

 8. If user configures SMP pairing in the specified macro **SMP_ENABLE_XX**, after successful connection between Silicon Labs device and remote device flow of commands are as below: